bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/embed.rst

 delivery.
 BokehJS resource loading is promise-based and deduplicates concurrent and later additive requirements.

+Embedding artifacts are executable content, not a safe interchange format for untrusted input. ``CustomJS`` callbacks and extension assets may execute JavaScript or load scripts and styles from declared URLs.
+Only mount artifacts from trusted sources; hosts accepting external artifacts should validate or allowlist extension resources and apply an appropriate resource policy.

 Requirements and policy answer different questions:

 .. list-table:: Artifact requirements versus host policy